aria-ml/dataeval/docs/source/concepts/Metadata.md

 In order to use DataEval's bias metrics, the user must supply their metadata in a DataEval specific format.
-Because of this requirement, DataEval has a {func}`.preprocess` function that will take in user metadata and format it into DataEval's format.
-Each bias metric takes in the output of the {func}`.preprocess` function for its analysis.
+Because of this requirement, DataEval has a `Metadata` class that will take in user [metadata](Metadata.md) and format it into DataEval's format.
+The bias functions take in the `Metadata` class for its analysis.

 ## Why is it important?